Contact us 0300 303 3989

 Sterilisation

-Sterilisation is a form of permanent contraception.
 In men, it involves having minor surgery to cut or tie the tube that carries sperm from the testicles (balls) to the penis.
 This is called a vasectomy and is sometimes also called having “the snip”.
-The operation takes around 30 minutes and is carried out in GP surgeries, health centres and hospitals.
+The operation is conducted under local anaesthetic (by injection), and takes around 30 minutes.
+The operation is carried out in GP surgeries, health centres and hospitals.
+It is not available in our clinics.

 Gender: In this advice we refer to people who are physiologically male or female.
 We understand that not everyone with a male body is a man and not everyone with a female body is a woman.